top of page

 Past News

-After our previous manager left our team due to personal matters and moved back to the capital (to her friends and family), we were fortunate enough - thanks to good local relationships - to quickly find and hire Hasitha.
-She has been coordinating the work in Sri Lanka with Ishani for five months.
-This team manages the balancing act between office work, managing employees, dealing with authorities and creating beautiful moments with the girls in an admirable way.
+After our previous manager left our team for personal reasons, we were fortunate enough – thanks to our good local connections – to quickly find and hire Hasitha.
+She has been coordinating the work in Sri Lanka together with Ishani for five months.
+This team of managers manages the balancing act between office work, managing employees, dealing with the authorities and creating wonderful moments with the girls in an admirable way.
 At the beginning of April, we spontaneously decided to move to another house.
-We were not actively looking for a new place, but just mentioned to friends that the long journeys to doctor's appointments, etc. were costing us a lot of nerves and time in the long run.
-We then received an almost unbeatable offer and moved on July 1, 2024.
+We weren't actively looking for a new house, but simply mentioned to friends and acquaintances that the long journeys to doctor's appointments etc. were costing us a lot of time and nerves in the long run.
+As a result, we received an almost unbeatable offer and moved on 1 July 2024.

 Looking back – What we achieved in 2023